kanbanize/eve/README.md

 ## Documentation

-Eve's documentation, included in this repo in the ```docs``` directory, is publicly hosted on GitHub Pages at https://kanbanize.github.io/eve/.
+Eve's documentation, included in this repo in the ```documentation``` directory, is publicly hosted on GitHub Pages at https://kanbanize.github.io/eve/documentation.
 The docs may also be run locally.

 ## Browser Support